ListerLab/HOME/README.md

--ml  --minlength  		        50	      minimum length of DMRs required to be reported -ncb --numcb 			            5	       minimum number of C’s present between DMRs to keep them seperate -md  -–mergedist 		         500	     maximum distance allowed between DMRs to merge -npp --numprocess 		        5       	number of cores to be used -mc  --minc			              5 	      minimum number of C’s in a DMR -d   --delta			             0.1     	minimum average difference in methylation required in a DMR -prn --prunningC			        	3 	      number of consecutives C’s to be considered for pruning for boundary refinement
+-ml  --minlength  		        50	      minimum length of DMRs required to be reported -ncb --numcb 			            5	       minimum number of C’s present between DMRs to keep them seperate -md  -–mergedist 		         500	     maximum distance allowed between DMRs to merge -npp --numprocess 		        8       	number of cores to be used -mc  --minc			              5 	      minimum number of C’s in a DMR -d   --delta			             0.1     	minimum average difference in methylation required in a DMR -prn --prunningC			        	3 	      number of consecutives C’s to be considered for pruning for boundary refinement -sin --singlechrom          False    parallel the code for single chromosome
 ```

 **Parameter –sc**